 Language models and Large Language models learn and understand the human language but the primary difference is the development of these models.

-Language models are generally statistical models developed using HMMs or probabilistic-based models whereas Large Language Models are deep learning models with billions of parameters trained on a very huge dataset.
+Generally develop language models as statistical models using HMMs or probabilistic-based methods, while they design Large Language Models as deep learning models with billions of parameters trained on a very large dataset.

 Why Large Language Models?